24 Hours of Le Mans: Cars

-From 2011, the next two classes are production-based grand tourer (GT) classes, GT Endurance Pro and GT Endurance AM.
-Both of these classes use the LM GTE, or "Le Mans Grand Touring Endurance" regulations.
-Although the top class is the most likely to be the overall winner, lower classes have won on occasion due to better reliability.
+The next class is LMGT3, which are similar to production-based sports cars.

 Garage 56

 Concept cars intended to test new automotive technologies may participate in the race under the "Garage 56" banner.
 Such entries are classified in the race results, though are not expected to be competitive as their sole focus is to demonstrate experimental features.

 The program debuted in 2012 with the DeltaWing, an unusual rocket-shaped car fielded by All-American Racers and supported by Nissan.
-The DeltaWing concept showed promise, delivering nearly LMP2-level performance while only consuming 48% of the fuel, but retired after a collision with an LMP1 car six hours into the race.
+The DeltaWing concept showed promise, delivering nearly LMP2-level performance while consuming only 48% as much fuel, but retired after a collision with an LMP1 car six hours into the race.

 In 2013, Garage 56 was given to the Swiss-designed hydrogen-fueled GreenGT H2, which was to be the first car without an internal combustion engine to compete at Le Mans.
 However, the car was pronounced unfit to take part in the race by the team a few days before the race.
 In 2016, the H2 went on to complete a single demonstration lap at Le Mans.